chatwoot/docs/docs/user-guide/conversation-workflow.md

 ---
 Customer initiates a conversation from the website front end - through the widget

-For eg : Cusotmer types in 'hi'
+For eg : Customer types in 'hi'

 <div align="center">